ktorio/ktor-documentation/topics/server-oidc-browser-login.md

 ## Keep sessions fresh {id="refresh"}

 ID tokens expire.
-By default, the plugin does nothing about it: once the token is past `exp`, the session is cleared and the user has to sign in again.
+By default, the plugin does not refresh them.
+Once the token is past its `exp` value, the session is cleared and the user must sign in again.

-To refresh automatically, set a strategy:
+To refresh tokens automatically, configure a refresh strategy:

 ```kotlin
 sessions {